-On the third day of Amphotericin B treatment, the patient’s temperature gradually returned to normal and respiratory failure relieved, on the 15th day after admission, the patient was evacuated from the ventilator, and his condition tended to improve.
-He was transferred out of the intensive care unit.
+On the third day of Amphotericin B treatment, the patient’s temperature gradually returned to normal, and respiratory failure relieved.
+On the 15th day after admission, the patient was evacuated from the ventilator, and his condition tended to improve.
+He was then transferred out of the intensive care unit.
 After continued antifungal treatment for 1 mo in the respiratory department, he went back to the local hospital for further antifungal treatment for 2 mo and recovered.
 Figure 5 represents the timeline from the patient’s presentation to the final outcome.